We are available 24/7 on this email

 - It makes the experience feel unique to that specific region

-- It personalizes a global app and cultivates trust with users
+- It personalises a global app and cultivates trust with users

-- It leaves no room for misinterpretation with customers
+- It leaves no room for misinterpretation with clients

 - It keeps your brand mindful of cultural events and trends